hzc02702707-ui/Electricity-Demand-Peak-Valley-SQL-Project/README.md

 The project can be reproduced through the following workflow:

-1. Download CAISO hourly electricity data from the EIA API using the Python script in the `python` folder.
+1. Download CAISO hourly electricity data from the EIA API using the Python script in the `Python` folder.
 2. Clean column names and prepare the CSV file for MySQL import.
 3. Import the cleaned CSV file into MySQL Workbench.
 4. Run the SQL scripts in numerical order from `00` to `07`.